Engage Families in Leadership Practices

-- Partner with established family engagement networks (e.g. Parent Teacher organizations) to engage family voices, experiences, and perceptions in technology planning.
+- Collaborate with family engagement networks: The district partners with established family engagement networks (e.g. Parent-teacher organizations) to engage family voices, experiences, and perceptions in technology planning.

-- Gather feedback from families regularly and use those data to improve implementation.
+- Gather family feedback: The district gathers feedback from families regularly on technology implementation, and uses those data points to improve implementation.

 - Family Engagement Resources for Leadership, Center for Parent Information & Resources